amnn/3rd-year-report/report.md

 # Discussion

-Work in incorporating machine learning techniques into the learning of CFLs is far from finished.
-Analysis shows that, whilst errors affect the performance of the SCFG algorithm less, the initial outlay is orders of magnitude greater.
-We cannot hope to use this algorithm without modification to learn grammars truly interactively.
-Here, we discuss some ways we can improve this state of affairs, and some other avenues worth exploring.
+Analysis seems to suggest that our changes yield improvement by a constant scale factor.
+This, by definition, does not change the asymptotic complexity, but as the number of queries the algorithm needs increases exponentially with the error of the oracle, this represents a real practical benefit.
+For complex grammars, and most practical uses, the number of queries is still perhaps too high, but in this section we discuss some ways we can improve this state of affairs, and some other avenues worth exploring.

 ## Ambiguity